-38. Having a Minister with responsibility for small firms has not prevented the disastrous policies of this Socialist Government.
-What is needed is a government whose whole heart,

-39. But it is not enough for small films and the selfemployed to lave a powerful influence within overnment - they must create for the selves a much more effective and corodinated voice from outside.
-If such a representation can be set up separately or in association with an existing organisation on a valid basis the next Conservative Government would wish to consult it on a wide range of issues of concern to the smaller business.

-philosophy and policies have the interests of small firms at

-- 40. All the measures suggested here would help to restore the self-employed and small business sector to the greater degree of prosperity which the whole country so desperately needs.
+- 34. Naving a Minister with responsibility for small firms has not prevented the disastrous policies of this Socialist Government.
+What is needed is a government whose whole philosophy and policies have the interests of small firms at heart.
+We shall be that Government. - 35.
+But it is not enough for small firms and the selfemployed to have a powerful influence within government they must create for themselves a much more effective and co-ordinated voice from outside.
+If such a representation can be set up separately or in association with an existing organisation on a valid basis the next Conservative Government would wish to consult it on a wide range of issues of concern to the smaller business. - 36.
+All the measures suggested here would help to restore the self-employed and small business sector to the greater degree of prosperity which the whole country so desperately needs.
 But much more important than any law or regulation is a general change in attitude towards those who work on their own account.
-For too long civil servants, local authority officers, politicians and appointees to public boards have viewed the entrepreneur with growing suspicion or contempt. - 41.
-Self-interest when put forward in terms of job security, good pension arrangements and safe working conditions has been regarded as wholly superior to the self-interest which leads men and women to work for themselves, take risks, seek new opportunities and build the future of themselves and their families on their own judgement, ingenuity and willingness to work. - 42.
-This we are determined to change.
+For too long civil servants, local authority officers, politicians and appointees to public boards have viewed the entrepreneur with growing suspicion or contempt.

+Self-interest when put forward in terms of job security, good pension arrangements and safe working conditions has been regarded as wholly superior to the self-interest which leads men and women to work for themselves, take risks, seek new opportunities and build the future of themselves and their families on their own judgement, ingenuity and willingness to work.

+27. This we are determined to change.
 Our security, our social services, our ability to survive as a trading nation in a harshly competitive world depend very heavily on making it profitable and praiseworthy again to work for oneself and to run a successful business.
 Legislation can help but attitudes of mind matter much more.
 The Conservative Party is pledged to do all in its power to recreate the climate in which businesses are able and expected to flourish.
 Without such a climate we shall not be able to restore vitality to the smaller business world or prosperity to the country as a whole.